We’ll admit it: There are times we’ve been bitten by simple omissions we made laying the foundation for a Splunk environment.

 In addition, we want it to use the path “/san/splunk” to store the associated indexes.
 Finally, we want to limit the total size of all of the indexes assigned to this volume to 120,000 MB.

-No doubt your mind has already conceived the next step, which is where we assign indexes to our “CustomIndexes” volume.
+The next step is to assign indexes to this “CustomIndexes” volume.
 This is also done in indexes.conf by prefixing your index’s cold and warm (home) path with the name of the volume:

 [AppIndex] homePath = volume:CustomerIndexes/AppIndex/db coldPath = volume:CustomerIndexes/AppIndex/colddb thawedPath = $SPLUNK_DB/AppIndex/thaweddb [RouterIndex] homePath = volume:CustomerIndexes/RouterIndex/db coldPath = volume:CustomerIndexes/RouterIndex/colddb thawedPath = $SPLUNK_DB/RouterIndex/thaweddb